Diablo Lake

 Diablo Lake is a reservoir in the North Cascade mountains of northern Washington state, United States.
 Created by Diablo Dam, the lake is located between Ross Lake and Gorge Lake on the Skagit River at an elevation of 1201 ft above sea level.
 Diablo Lake is part of the Skagit River Hydroelectric Project and managed by Seattle City Light.

 History

-The Skagit Valley was formed through runoff from Cordilleran Glacier.
-The unique, intense turquoise hue of the lake's water is attributed to the surrounding glaciers that grind rocks into a fine powder that is carried into the lake through creeks.
-That fine powder, also called glacial flour, stays suspended in the lake, giving the water its brilliant color.
+The Skagit Valley was formed via runoff from Cordilleran Glacier.
+The turquoise hue of the lake's water is attributed to surrounding glaciers grinding rocks into glacial flour that stays suspended in the lake.

 Diablo Dam

 The Diablo Dam is a part of the Skagit River Hydroelectric Project, which is owned and operated by Seattle City Light.
 Construction finished in 1930 and the dam became operational in 1936.

 Recreation

 Diablo Lake Trail is the main hike surrounding the lake.
-It is a 7.2-mile hike reaching roughly 1,512 feet in elevation and is a moderate-level hike within the Ross Lake National Recreation Area.
+It is a moderately difficult 7.6 mile hike that reaches approximately 1,300 feet.